kohth/cilds/README.md

   `>> script_simdata`

-### Run CILDS/CIFA/LDS/deconv-LDS on simulated data
+### Run CILDS/CIFA/LDS/deconv-LDS on simulated data (note that this won't run if you haven't run script_simdata)

   `>> script_simdimred`